nasirnjs/kubernetes/k8s-gke/3-gke-cluster-vpc-private.md

 ```
 6. Configure Cloud NAT.\
 Configure Cloud NAT to allow the private GKE nodes to communicate with the internet.

+To list all NAT configurations in your project, you can use the following command.\
+`gcloud compute routers nats list --router=nat-router --region=asia-east1 --project=aes-test-gke`

 ```
 gcloud compute routers nats create nat-config \
     --router=nat-router \